Bereket-U/carcollector/README.md

 # Cars Collector<br>Full Stack Web App - Django

-Cars Collector is a full stack python - Django app where users manage their cars collection, service/repair date and type, and their car gadgets.
+Cars Collector is a full stack python - Django app where users manage their cars collection, service/repair dates, and their car gadgets.

 ---